-Ely is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ely isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ely are a mix of both white- and blue-collar jobs.
 Overall, Ely is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Ely who work in law enforcement and fire fighting (9.20%), management occupations (9.14%), and food service (7.83%).

 The percentage of adults in Ely with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.47% of adults in Ely have a bachelor's degree or advanced degree.

 The per capita income in Ely in 2010 was $27,455, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $109,820 for a family of four.
 However, Ely contains both very wealthy and poor people as well.